 Robert WR9B demonstrated “Fast Transients” and their effect on RF at the January 2018 club meeting.
 Using a pulse generator, spectrum analyzer, and dual time-based scope, his experiment showed that rise and fall times, even as short as nanoseconds, can interfere with RF.
 Many devices being sold today do not conform to FCC standards, and if you are experiencing QRM you will want to remember that even everyday household appliances such as light dimmers, small switching power supplies, or fluorescent lights will produce interference through high speed transients.

-Jamie AB7II gave a really interesting presentation on “Getting Started with Arduino” at the July meeting for all of us “newbies” who might not have played with one or didn’t even know what an Arduino is!
-John K5IT brought one to a meeting a year ago to demonstrate the Iambino shield, which is great for code practice with an iambic keyer, but I hadn’t gotten very far with the Arduino.
-Aside from ordering one (with the shield) and admiring it after the unboxing, my Arduino went right back in the box.
-The time has not yet come to get the Iambino all soldered up; however, James gave me a reason to get out the Arduino and explore what it can do without a shield.
-First things first!
+June 2017: James AB7II gave a really interesting presentation on “Getting Started with Arduino” at the July meeting for all of us “newbies” who might not have played with one or didn’t even know what an Arduino is!
+John K5IT brought one to a meeting a year ago to demonstrate the Iambino shield, which is great for code practice with an iambic keyer.
+James gave us a good overview of Arduino, programming for your own projects, its uses for prototyping, etc. — we’re looking forward to other demonstrations of what Arduino can do!

-Robert WR9B brought some very fascinating (and powerful) laser lights for “show and tell.”
+June 2017: Robert WR9B brought some very fascinating (and powerful) Red, Green and BLUE laser lights for “show and tell.”
 His descriptions and explanations ventured into the realms of electron excitement, visible light spectrum and crystal harmonics.
-Blue Lasers.
-Wow.
-Although I’d love to buy a set of these (he brought blue, green, and red) the immediate area and any retinas in said immediate area are probably safer if I don’t!

 Thanks to both of these members for sharing their knowledge of these topics!